Kroc/v80/bin/wla-dx/README.txt

 ===============

-If the value of "DEBUG" is greater than "2", then the following piece of code is acknowledged until ".ENDIF"/".ELSE" occurs in the text, otherwise it is skipped.
+If the value of "DEBUG" is greater than "2", then the following piece of code is acknowledged until ".ENDIF" / ".ELSE" occurs in the text, otherwise it is skipped.
 Both arguments can be computations, defines or immediate values.